NomicFoundation/hardhat/docs/guides/shorthand.md

 ### "Autocompletion is not working"

-First, make sure you installed the autocompletion script with `hardhat-completion install`, then either reload your sell or open a new terminal to try again.
+First, make sure you installed the autocompletion script with `hardhat-completion install`, then either reload your shell or open a new terminal to try again.

 If you still have problems, make sure that your Hardhat config doesn't have any issues.
 You can do this by just running `hh`.
 If the command prints the help message, then your config is fine.
 If not, you'll see what the problem is.